-Businesses are extremely concerned because of the increase in cybercrime during the COVID-19 pandemic.
-In 2021, the average cost of a data breach among businesses that were surveyed was $4.24 million per incident, the highest level in almost 20 years, according to a report by IBM and the Ponemon Institute.
+In 2021, the average data breach cost was $4.24 million per incident.
+The highest level in almost 20 years, according to a report by IBM and the Ponemon Institute.
 These facts highlight the necessity for financial service providers to have a proactive approach to safeguarding data.

 What is Identity Theft?